hikemalliday/STABLESPythonGUI/README.md

 # STABLESPythonGUI

-#### The STABLES app is a desktop app for Project1999.
+#### The STABLES app is a desktop app for Everquest (an MMORPG).
 It is a log parsing app that reads / writes to a local SQLite database.

 For installion instructions, please head to the wiki